Skip to main content

 Kingsford Compact Charcoal Chimney Starter for Grills and BBQs, Quick-Light Tools for Grilling

-5 E500 Larger Charcoal Chimney Starter with 60Pcs Charcoal Starter, Coal Chimney Starter for Grill, BBQ Fire Starter Kit
+4 E500 Larger Charcoal Chimney Starter with 60Pcs Charcoal Starter, Coal Chimney Starter for Grill, BBQ Fire Starter Kit

 E500 Larger Charcoal Chimney Starter with 60Pcs Charcoal Starter, Coal Chimney Starter for Grill, BBQ Fire Starter Kit

-• DURABLE, RUST-RESISTANT STEEL ENSURES LONG-LASTING PERFORMANCE EVERY TIME.
+• DURABLE RUST-RESISTANT DESIGN ENSURES LONG-LASTING PERFORMANCE.

 BUY & SAVE